s-will/Infrared/README.md

 ### treedecomp.py --- Generation of tree decompositions

-This python module provided by infrared supports the computation of tree decompositions based on external libs (interfaces the Java lib TDlib and the C++-lib libhtd; for the latter infrared implements a wrapper (module libhtdwrap), which exposes a specific variant of libthd-tree decomposition to Python.
+This python module provided by infrared supports the computation of tree decompositions based on the python framework networkx or (optionally) external libs (interfaces the Java lib TDlib and the C++-lib libhtd; for the latter infrared implements a wrapper (module libhtdwrap), which exposes a specific variant of libthd-tree decomposition to Python.

 ### redprint.py --- Multi-dimensional Boltzmann sampling for multi-target RNA design